Taiwan's Former President Makes Historic China Visit

 What We’re Following Today

 Fire at migrant detention center.
-A fire at a migrant detention center on the U.S.-Mexico border has killed at least 40 people.
-The center—the National Migration Institute—is in the city of Ciudad Juarez in northern Mexico, across from El Paso, Texas.
+A fire at a migrant detention center on the U.S.-Mexico border has killed at least 38 people.
+The center—the National Migration Institute—is in Ciudad Juárez in northern Mexico, across from El Paso, Texas.
 The center was holding 68 men from Central and South America.
-More than twenty others injured in the fire were taken for emergency care.
+More than 20 injured in the fire were taken for emergency care.
 Guatemala’s Institute of Migration confirmed 28 Guatemalan nationals were dead.

 “This had to do with a protest that they started after, we assume, they found out that they were going to be deported, and as a protest, they put mattresses from the shelter at the door of the shelter, and they set fire to them and they did not imagine that this was going to cause this terrible accident,” said Mexican President Andrés Manuel López Obrador, who added, “It is very sad that this is happening.”